 The app supports IKEv2, but can't handle OpenVPN, much like most of the iOS competition.
 If that's a problem, the VyprVPN support site has instructions on manually setting up OpenVPN, L2TP/IPSec, IKEv2 and even PPTP connections on iOS 7 and later.

-VyprVPN's iOS app isn't exactly packing any killer features, then, but it's easy to use, and a simple way to access VyprVPN from your iDevice.
+As with Android, VyprVPN's iOS app isn't exactly packing any killer features, but it's likeable, easy to use, and a simple way to access VyprVPN from your iDevice.

 If the website can't help, live chat is available to give you a near-instant response.
-We only raised one test question, but the support agent was talking to us within 90 seconds, and gave a helpful and informative response.
-The transcript is emailed to the user afterwards, too, which is a neat touch for those who want to refer back to the advice.
+We only raised one test question, but the support agent was talking to us in under three minutes, and gave a helpful and informative response.